guillochon/autoscrobbler/README.md

    source ~/.bashrc
    uv sync
    ```

+   **Note:** The uv installer places the binary in `~/.local/bin/uv`.
+Make sure this directory is in your PATH.

-2. **Create credentials file**
+3. **Create credentials file**
    ```sh
    sudo mkdir -p /opt/autoscrobbler sudo cp credentials.json /opt/autoscrobbler/
    sudo chown -R pi:pi /opt/autoscrobbler
    ```

-3. **Create the systemd service file**
+4. **Create the systemd service file**
    ```sh
    sudo cp autoscrobbler.service /etc/systemd/system/
    ```

    The service file is included in this repository.
-You may need to adjust the paths and user in the service file to match your setup.
+It expects the project to be cloned to `/home/pi/autoscrobbler` and uv to be installed in `/home/pi/.local/bin/uv`.
+You may need to adjust these paths in the service file to match your setup.

-4. **Enable and start the service**
+5. **Enable and start the service**
    ```sh
    sudo systemctl daemon-reload
    sudo systemctl enable autoscrobbler sudo systemctl start autoscrobbler
    ```

-5. **Verify the service is running**
+6. **Verify the service is running**
    ```sh
    sudo systemctl status autoscrobbler
    ```